AhmadHoghooghi/my-tries/containers/docs/spark/00-todo.md

 # Do dependency management of application jars using maven

 # spark ui timezone
+this may have effect on it:
+user.timezone history server system properties

 # mount jar file to default address of jars

 # limit memory of drivers to 500M

+# Executor is killed.
+when i submit a job and get the results, I see the results in standard output of driver and there is no error in stderr of driver. on the other side, the status of executor is killed and i see this error there:

+`25/01/16 07:23:32 ERROR CoarseGrainedExecutorBackend: RECEIVED SIGNAL TERM tdown`

+Is there something wrong with the way i end the tasks?

+# UI sql tab
+Why I don't see sql tab in my UI?

+# UI executors tab
+Why I don't see executors in my UI?

+# UI for metrics
+Why  don't see ui for metrics?

+# UI for structured streaming
+I saw a ui for structured streaming here: https://youtu.be/rNpzrkB5KQQ?si=xB6APitOtFlfWvnk&t=720

+# concept of cache?
+this can be used for #optimize_check_list